ez-it-solutions/app-cleanup/README.md

 That's it!
 The package will automatically register the command with Laravel.

+#### Compatibility

+This package is compatible with Laravel 6.x, 7.x, 8.x, 9.x, and 10.x.

 ### Option 2: Manual Installation

 1. Download the `AppCleanup.php` file from our [GitHub repository](https://github.com/ez-it-solutions/app-cleanup)